redhat-cip/software-factory/docs/deploy.rst

  $ ./sfstack.sh

-This method of deployment is mostly useful for testing, it uses the default configuration with "tests.dom" as the FQDN and "admin/userpass" as admin credentials.
+This method of deployment is mostly useful for testing, it uses the default configuration with "sftests.com" as the FQDN and "admin/userpass" as admin credentials.

 Multi-node deployment (WIP)